psu-spatial/GEOG364-2021/pg_364Lab5_tobler_2021.md

 <img src="pg_364Lab5_tobler_2021_fig7.png" width="2666" />

 18. **Step 18:**<br>  At a significance value of 0.01, do these results indicate that the frogs preferred hunting prey in specific patches of their core areas?
-Or is there no evidence to reject the notion that they randomly hunted where-ever they hopped?
+Or is there no evidence to reject the notion that they randomly hunted wherever they hopped?

 <br><br>